danhitchcock/go_python_struct/README.md

 # go_python_struct

-An example to generate complex structs from Go and return them to Python
+An example to generate complex structs in Go / cgo and return them to Python using CTypes

 1. Clone the repo